NuSkooler/enigma-bbs/docs/admin/updating.md

 2. `git pull`
 3. `npm update` or `yarn` to refresh any new or updated modules.
 4. Merge updates to `config/menu_template.hjson` to your `config/yourbbsname-menu.hjson` file.
-5. If there are updates to the `art/themes/luciano_blocktronics/theme.hjson` file and you have a custom theme, you way wan to look at them as well.
+5. If there are updates to the `art/themes/luciano_blocktronics/theme.hjson` file and you have a custom theme, you may want to look at them as well.

 Visual diff tools such as [DiffMerge](https://www.sourcegear.com/diffmerge/downloads.php) (free, works on all major platforms) can be very helpful here.

+Remember to also keep an eye on [WHATSNEW](/WHATSNEW.md) and [UPGARDE](/UPGRADE.md)!